How to sell your home and make a faster, more profitable sale

 A color is created by mixing two or more colors together.
 The color that is used in greater proportion will determine the undertone of the color.
 For instance, if more green was used than any other color in the mixing, then green will be the undertone.

 Hold a paint color sample against your furniture, kitchen countertops, cabinets, flooring and under different lighting conditions.
 You will be amazed at the undertones that pop out.

 Years ago, I rushed home with four cans of what I thought was a luscious taupe exterior house paint.
 After I had almost completed one side of my house, a neighbor drove by and asked why I was painting my house purple.
-Puzzled, I stepped back to look and was shocked to see lilac undertones!
-Eventually, after two more trips to the paint store, I got it right.
+Puzzled, I stepped back to look and was shocked to that a lilac undertone had popped out!
+Back to the paint store...

-Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings, even effecting our dispositions.
+Color is one of the keys to all successful decorating— it can work magic by visually expanding or shrinking space, it can appear to raise or lower a ceiling and even effect our dispositions.